 Meal times in senior housing are daily events.
 Sometimes the food is good, but most often, adult children hear regular complaints about institutional food—there’s too much, it’s over cooked, it’s underdone, it’s too fancy, etc. Years ago I asked a group of elder care specialists what they would want if they lived in senior housing.
 Good coffee was the answer; Starbucks on every floor!
 I see mealtimes in senior housing from both sides.
 As a manager, it’s challenging (and costly) to have both flexible eating times and a wide variety.
 Obviously it’s much easier to “feed the masses” in restricted time frames with a set menu.

 For some, mealtimes are the only time they leave their room or apartment.
 It’s community time, time for sharing during a meal.
 Most people agree that it’s much more enjoyable to make food for two versus one.
 But what if you’re caring for someone who can’t express their food wishes?
 I often wonder about my friend with YOAD (Young Onset Alzheimer’s).
-One time when I was with him, I asked, “Do you want a Peanut butter and jelly sandwich,” and his eyes lit up and he shook his head and said, “yes,” while grinning.
+One time when I was with him, I asked, “Do you want a Peanut butter and jelly sandwich,” and his eyes lit up and he nodded his head and said, “yes,” while grinning.